The Writer of TheAlienPebble.com

 Bored yet?
 Well let’s wrap-up in a lightning round before this gets too much longer-in-the-tooth.

 As for law school, what can I say?
 It’s law school.
 Perhaps the only novel thing I can tell you, is that it is possible to enjoy law school.
-I have had many enjoyable moments in law school, my favorites edification wise, being representing clients at Fair Hearings, and working in poverty law.
+I have had many enjoyable moments in law school, my favorites edification wise being representing clients at Fair Hearings and working in poverty law.
 I also experienced perhaps the most hilarious tandem intellectual property/internet law professors on the planet.
 Of course sitting with a group of great classmates and distilling the "Jackson Continuum", to the "Jackson 5 Continuum" is a close second.
 I imagine my law school experience being a lot less enjoyable at any other school.
-The faculty was mostly tremendous, and it was not nearly as stuffy as one would imagine law school (and yes, I never mentioned its name - mostly for its own protection).
-While I have mostly enjoyed my law school experience, I must say at times it has been infuriating, being downright self indulgent in its right-of-passage.
+The faculty was mostly tremendous, and it was not nearly as stuffy as one would imagine the law school experience (and yes, I have not mentioned my school's name - mostly for its own protection).
+While I mostly enjoyed my law school experience, I must say at times it has been infuriating, being downright self indulgent in its right-of-passage.
 Consider the voice-cracking-fear bestowed upon the latest Socratic method victim, in a class where there is no credit for class participation.
 At those moments, the method, the professor, and the ridiculous panic of the student on call, all work in unison to create the most flawless of douche-chills.

 I cannot believe you are still reading this.
 Impressive.
 I have built all my PCs since 1998, but haven’t built one since about ‘09.
 My beloved main machine is a 2011 15 inch MacBook Pro: Samsung 830 SSD, 8Gb RAM, ~0 unnecessary apps running in the background.
 Some of my favorite things aside from those mentioned at the outset, are: my Tom Bihn Brain Bag, my toolbox, my current car, Judge Learned Hand quotes (even some of the ones I vehemently disagree with), old Jamaican Duppy stories, good music, and inventing new unnecessary projects as an excuse to use power-tools, a multi-meter, solder or the like.